V-Sekai/manuals/decisions/20231110-ai-based-outlier-detection.md

 ## The Backdrop

-Game assets commonly have defects.
-Aria, an AI-based game creation assistant, can be utilized to detect and rectify these issues.
-However, the tests need not be implemented by the AI itself.
-Instead, Aria can call functions as needed to perform the tests.
+Game assets often contain defects.
+Aria, an AI-based game creation assistant, can help detect and rectify these issues by calling necessary functions to perform tests.

 ## The Challenge

-The challenge lies in identifying and correcting the common errors in game assets which can range from minor glitches to major bugs that affect gameplay.
+The challenge is to efficiently identify and correct common errors in game assets, ranging from minor glitches to major bugs.
 Manual detection is time-consuming and prone to human error.
-Furthermore, using a large language model (LLM) with a 128k token context suggests the need for managing the size of the data being processed.
+Additionally, managing the size of data being processed by a large language model (LLM) with a 128k token context presents a challenge.

 ## The Strategy

-Implement an AI-Based Outlier Detector game creation assistant that detects common errors.
-This system would analyze game assets, identify outliers or anomalies, and suggest corrections.
-To handle the large token context, we propose the use of proxy resources.
-Proxy resources are simplified versions of the original assets that retain enough detail for the AI to perform its analysis.
-This approach allows us to reduce the amount of data being processed without losing critical information.
-Aria will call the necessary functions to perform these tests, rather than implementing them directly.
+We propose implementing an AI-Based Outlier Detector game creation assistant that detects common errors.
+This system would analyze game assets, identify anomalies, and suggest corrections.
+To manage the large token context, we suggest using proxy resources - simplified versions of original assets that retain enough detail for the AI to perform its analysis.

-A crucial requirement is for the assistant to retain any input data only until it has been processed.
-Permission is required to incorporate any input data into the learning dataset.
-This ensures that the AI system adheres to user privacy and data security.
+A key requirement is for the assistant to retain input data only until it has been processed.
+Permission is required to incorporate any input data into the learning dataset, ensuring user privacy and data security.

 ## The Upside

-The implementation of this AI system will significantly reduce the time spent on debugging and error correction.
-It will also improve the quality of the game by ensuring all assets are functioning as intended.
-Using proxy resources will allow us to process large amounts of data efficiently.
+- Reduces debugging and error correction time.
+- Improves game quality by ensuring all assets function as intended.
+- Efficiently processes large amounts of data using proxy resources.

 ## The Downside

+- Requires significant resources for development and integration.
-The development and integration of such a system could require significant resources.
-Additionally, while AI can catch many errors, it may not be able to identify all types of bugs, especially those that require contextual understanding.
-Using proxy resources may not capture all the nuances of the original assets.
+- May not identify all types of bugs, especially those requiring contextual understanding.

-## The Road Not Taken
+- Proxy resources may not capture all nuances of original assets.

+## Alternatives

-An alternative approach could be to enhance the existing manual testing processes or use traditional bug tracking software.
-However, these methods may not offer the same level of efficiency and accuracy as an AI-based system.
+An alternative could be enhancing existing manual testing processes or using traditional bug tracking software.
+However, these methods may not offer the same efficiency and accuracy as an AI-based system.

 ## The Infrequent Use Case

-This solution is particularly useful for large-scale game projects with numerous assets where manual error detection would be highly time-consuming and inefficient.
+This solution is particularly useful for large-scale game projects with numerous assets where manual error detection would be inefficient.

 ## In Core and Done by Us?